-^{1.} Total stock return is measured from AGNC's IPO through December 31, 2021.
+^{1.} Total stock return is measured from AGNC's IPO through December 31, 2022.
 Total stock return over a period includes price appreciation and dividend reinvestment; dividends are assumed to be reinvested at the closing price of the security on the ex-dividend date.
-Source: S&P Global Market Intelligence and Bloomberg.
-Comparative data provided for informational purposes only.
-Historic performance is not indicative of future results.
-AGNC's investment strategy, business, and operations are different, and an investment in AGNC involves different risks and uncertainties, from companies included in the indices cited.
+Source: Bloomberg.